lizizhong/lizizhong.github.io/_publications/2024-06-18-paper-intermediate-distillation-number-3.md

 ![Ranker_Distillation](../images/distillation-model-main.pdf "The two-stage knowledge distillation process of our proposed Intermediate Distillation scheme.
 In Stage 1, we use re-ranking order $\pi$ (highlighted in the green background color) as the supervisory signal to train a ranker model.
 In Stage 2, this distilled ranker unsupervisedly trains the retriever model to enhance its performance.")
 <center>The two-stage knowledge distillation process of our proposed Intermediate Distillation scheme.
-In Stage 1, we use re-ranking order $\pi$ (highlighted in the green background color) as the supervisory signal to train a ranker model.
+In Stage 1, we use re-ranking order pi (highlighted in the green background color) as the supervisory signal to train a ranker model.
 In Stage 2, this distilled ranker unsupervisedly trains the retriever model to enhance its performance.</center>